 Ever been in a free and completely natural infinity pool?
 Even if you have you'll want to be adding this one to the list.
+If you're looking for an epic swimming spot in Kakadu with an incredible view, then this is the one for you.
 There is a short but steep 500m hiking trail to reach these falls, best not hiked in flip flops unless you are really steady on your feet.

 3. Florence Falls, Litchfield National Park

-Florence falls is a real beauty.
+Florence falls is a real beauty and is one of the more popular swimming spots near Darwin with a lot of day-trippers choosing to come all the way just to this spot.
 There are two short walking tracks you can reach them by which means you can make a circuit.
 It's a wonderful place for a dip in the dry season.

 Be warned they get pretty busy, if you want them to yourself best to visit just after sunrise - be warned it is pretty cold but very refreshing!